 Taylor Dining Hall

-Following the Thursday Mass, the College will host a “Tastes of the World” luncheon during which members of the College community can explore different types of food from an international menu.
+Following the Thursday Mass, Assumption will host a “Tastes of the World” luncheon during which members of the campus community can explore different types of food from an international menu.
 Simultaneously in Taylor, Refugee Artisans of Worcester will exhibit their own work and offer it for sale.
-At 6 p.m. in the D’Alzon Library, a community art exhibit will open, "Immigrate-Emigrate.”
+At 6 p.m. in the D’Alzon Library, a community art exhibit will open, “Immigrate-Emigrate.”
 This exhibit features the work of artists who have contributed their visual interpretations of the migration journey, either personally or culturally.
 The works presented are intended to spark conversation about immigration from a personal perspective.

 Service Day at Noonday Farm & Migration Walk

 Sunday, Sept.
 9, 9 a.m. – 4 p.m.; 4:30 p.m.

 Assumption students, faculty and staff are invited to engage in a service opportunity at Noonday Farm in Winchendon.
 Noonday donates a significant portion of their harvest to local families in need.
 To raise awareness of the struggle of immigrants, a Migration Walk will take place at 4:30 p.m. on the Assumption campus.
 Masses will be offered at 10 a.m. and 7 p.m.

 Sister Mary Ann Azanza of the Religious Sisters of the Assumption will be the guest speaker at Agape Latte when she will share her personal journey, exploring the theme “Pancit, Pupusas and Pizza: An Immigrant’s Story.”
 The event will open with a live musical performance and conclude with a question-and-answer session, then homemade desserts and fair trade espresso coffee.

 Inauguration of the Center for Global Studies & Study Abroad Fair